-Companies with a successful SaaS Operations function have more efficient processes, happier employees, are more secure, have significantly lower software costs and spend less time on repetitive software-related administration.
+Ultimately, companies with a thriving SaaS Operations function have more efficient processes, happier employees and better security.
+What's more they have significantly lower software costs and their teams spend less time on repetitive software-related administration.

 Why SaaSOps?
 Why now?

-SaaS facilitates (and encourages) bottom-up purchasing decisions and so even understanding what software exists in an organisation is difficult, much less securing customer data and executing effective leaver/joiner processes.
+SaaS software facilitates (and encourages) bottom-up purchasing decisions.
+That means even understanding what software exists in an organisation is difficult, never mind securing customer data and executing effective leaver/joiner processes.

 What do SaaSOps teams do?